wkumari/draft-wkumari-dnsop-alt-tld/README.md

    nature of the DNS has made it the primary resolution system on the Internet.

+   Domain names are terminated by a zero-length label, so the root label is normally invisible.
+Truly fully-qualified names indicate the root label explicitly, thus: "an.example.tld.".
+Most of the time, to save typing, names are written implicitly relative to the root, thus:
+   "an.example.tld".
+In both of these cases, the TLD is the last label that is visible in presentation format -- in this example, the string "tld".
+(This little bit of pedantry is here because in different contexts people can use the term "fully-qualified domain name" to refer to either of these uses.)

    The success of the DNS makes it a natural starting point for systems that need to name entities in a non-DNS context, or that have no unique meaning in a global context.
-These name resolutions occur in a namespace distinct from the DNS.
-A number of good examples of these sorts of systems are documented in Special-Use Domain Names of Peer-to-Peer Systems [I-D.grothoff-iesg-special-use-p2p-names].
+These name resolutions can therefore occur in a namespace distinct from the DNS.

-   In many cases, these systems build a DNS style tree parallel to the global DNS administered by IANA.
-They often use a pseudo-TLD to cause resolution in this alternate namespace, using browser plugins, shims in the name resolution process, or simply applications that only use this alternate namespace.
+   In many cases, these systems build a DNS-style tree parallel to the global DNS administered by IANA.
+They often use a pseudo-TLD to cause resolution in the alternate namespace, using browser plugins, shims in the name resolution process, or simply applications that only use this alternate namespace.

-   In many cases the creators of these alternate namespaces have simply chosen a convenient / descriptive string and started using it.
+   In many cases the creators of these alternate namespaces have simply chosen a convenient or descriptive string and started using it.
    These new strings are "alternate" strings and are not registered anywhere or part of the DNS.
-However they appear to be TLDs, as they are the in the right-most position of a name.
+However they appear to be TLDs.
 Issues may arise if they are looked up in the DNS.
 These include:

    o  User confusion: If someone emails a link of the form foo.bar
       .pseudo-TLD to someone who does not have the necessary software to resolve names in the pseudo-TLD namespace, the name will not resolve and the user may become confused.

+Kumari & Sullivan         Expires July 4, 2015                  [Page 3]

+Internet-Draft               Reserve ALT TLD               December 2014

-   o  Excess traffic hitting the DNS root.
-Lookups leak out of the
+   o  Excess traffic hitting the DNS root: Lookups leak out of the
       pseudo-TLD namespace and end up hitting the DNS root nameservers.

    o  Collisions: If the pseudo-TLD is eventually delegated from the